 Dividing Property in a Fresno or San Diego Divorce

 In a traditionally litigated California divorce case, the court is tasked with the potentially enormous responsibility of taking a thorough inventory of all property owned by the spouses, classifying each item as community property or separate property and assessing it a monetary value, distributing jointly-owned items evenly (or splitting them when suitable), and confirming individually-owned assets to the appropriate party.

-If you are ending your marriage in Fresno or elsewhere in California, you may be wondering if you are entitled to recoup the money you provided for a down payment on your family home.
+If you are ending your marriage in Fresno and San Diego or elsewhere in California, you may be wondering if you are entitled to recoup the money you provided for a down payment on your family home.

 This website provides general information and nothing contained herein should be construed as giving legal advice.
 Every situation is unique so the information contained on this website may not apply to your particular situation.
 You should not act upon any information in this website without seeking advice from a lawyer.
 Transmission of the information is not intended to create, and receipt does not constitute, an attorney-client relationship.
 The contents of this website may be an “Advertisement” as defined by The Rules of Professional Conduct and California Business and Professions Code.
 The information contained in this website is not intended for residents outside the state of California.